-Bonus tip: In your checkout instructions, ask guests to leave sheets on the beds instead of stripping them.
+Bonus tip: In your checkout instructions, ask guests to leave the and on the beds instead of stripping them.
 They’re much easier to inspect that way.
 (Take a look at my “#1 Time Waster” blog post for more on that topic!)

 3. Laundry products make a difference.

-Regular laundry should include 1/4 cup of good detergent of your choice and 1/4 cup of baking soda to block stains and help soften.
+Regular laundry should include 1/4 cup of good detergent of your choice and 1/4 cup of baking soda to block stains and help with softness.

 4. Replace often.